 Partnership in Theological Field Education

 TFE Learning takes place in the context of a team.
-The partners in TFE include the placement site community, the Site Educator, The Lay Advisory Team, the student's peers in the TFE program, and the Director of Experiential Learning.
+The partners in TFE include the placement site community, the Site Educator, The Lay Advisory Team, the student's peers in the TFE program, and the TFE Coordinator.